onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

    Each label is a coarse type, not a detailed theory.

-2. A finite context feature library, for example:
+2. A finite context feature library:

    ```txt
    L_ctx = { single_case, repeatable_process, symmetry_cue_present,